vsbron/bronflix-2024-react/README.md

 Displays comprehensive information about a movie, including:

 - Movie poster, cover image, ratings, release information, and other essential details.
+- Ability to rate the movie on a scale from 1 to 5.
 - A button to watch the trailer.
+- Buttons to add or remove the movie from favorites or watch lists.
 - If the movie is part of a collection, a button to explore the collection.
 - Cast carousel featuring actors photos and their roles.
 - Crew section highlighting key contributors such as the director, writer, and producer.